 The role of the Production Planner is many and varied and can contribute to significant savings within the Part 145 / CAR 145 Process if accomplished effectively.

-Amongst the many duties include the general oversight of the facilities, general work preparation, responsive to environmental conditions, inventory control. subcontract Co-ordination, planning of safety critical tasks, managing hangar availability, man hours estimation and availability and the control of approved data.
+Amongst the many duties include the general oversight of the facilities, general work preparation, responsiveness to environmental conditions, and inventory control. subcontract Coordination, planning of safety-critical tasks, managing hangar availability, man-hours estimation and availability, and the control of approved data.

 Who is the Course for?

 This in-depth 2 Day course considers best practice processes for accomplishing the various tasks which together make up the challenging role of Production Planning

 This 2-day intensive course is specifically designed for people with a direct involvement in Part 145 / CAR 145 Planning functions whether in a Management Supervisory or Administrative role.

 It will also be of benefit to Quality Audit Staff and persons who normally work within the Part M / CAR M CAMO environment.

 What is the Benefit of this Training – What will I learn?

 a) To achieve a detailed understanding of the regulatory environment related to EASA Part 145 / GCAA CAR 145 Production Planning.